Abu Dhabi City Guide

 Weather and climate

-Abu Dhabi enjoys a subtropical desert climate, characterized by year-round sunshine and minimal rainfall.
-The weather patterns divide clearly into two main seasons: a long, sweltering summer and a brief, idyllic winter.
+Abu Dhabi is defined by a hot desert climate, offering year-round sunshine and clear, blue skies.
+The weather is characterized by two distinct seasons: a long, intense summer and a mild, pleasant winter.

 Loading weather…